 A quality control worker records the results of their inspections through test reports.
 When they find defects, inspectors notify supervisors and help to analyse and correct production problems.

 A computer-to-plate operator prepares print plates to be used as the original in various printing processes and media.
 Plates are laser-etched from digital sources with computer-to-plate technology.
 A specific process is used for production of offset plates and for flexography plates.

-Gravure cylinder preparation
+Gravure cylinder preparation operator

 A gravure cylinder preparation operator is responsable for all steps in making a gravure cylinder.
 This includes the engraving and chrome plating of the cylinder surface, and transportation of the cylinder to the printing press.

-Print screen preparation
+Print screen technician